warriormaster12/Metropolia-Vk/README.md

 - [vulkan-sdk](https://vulkan.lunarg.com/)
 - [cmake](https://cmake.org/download/)
-  - Most linux distros either include or have a way to download cmake through package manager -Visual Studio on Windows
+  - Most linux distros either include or have a way to download cmake through package manager

+- Visual Studio on Windows
--XCode on MacOS
+- XCode on MacOS
--Makefile on Linux (usually built-in)
+- Makefile on Linux (usually built-in)

 ### compiling on Linux and MacOs
 ```